oudiglearn/olcinnovate-github/Group 1 - Collaborative Design/SYLLABUS.md

 **Course Description**:

 _In about five sentences, describewhy this course exists, what will be covered, and how it fits into the rest of the field/area’s curriculum.
-Please reference the Course Description as listed in the Course Catalog and on oZone._
+Please reference the Course Description as listed in the Course Catalog._

 **Course Goals**: